 Here’s how it should work: In The Netherlands, right now, folks are surely crying in their pommes frite (with mayo) over the hollow World Cup summer to come.
 But professional football in Holland will otherwise proceed as normal.
 The Dutch first division, the Eredivisie, is not the best league in Europe, but neither is it the worst.
 In terms of talent development, it’s quite spectacular.
 For these reasons (and for the fact that it was formed in 1956, forty years before MLS), Dutch football fans follow clubs like Ajax and Feyernoord and PSV Eindhoven with nearly as much fervor as they follow their national teams; indeed, they may well have a second, more local, lower-division club they follow nearly as ardently.
 Bottom line: Dutch soccer doesn’t just go way when the national team fails to progress to a major tournament.
 In fact, this week, truly meaningful Dutch football resumes Oct.
 14, just four days after their World Cup 2018 elimination, when the Eredivisie resumes its league schedule.

 As things stand today, this is where things get truly dicey for U.S. Soccer going forward.
 Exactly what is going to keep American fans occupied and engaged between now and 2020, when qualification for World Cup 2022 begins?
 Domestic soccer (MLS) simply does not fill that void here, not yet, not in the same way it does in Holland or pretty much any other modern, proper footballing nation in Europe or South America, where domestic leagues command solid attention, allegiance and viewership 9 months per year, every year.

 U.S. soccer fans can, of course, watch Bundesliga, English Premier League and Spanish first division games each and every weekend going forward.
 We’ll get the normal schedule of Champions League and Europa League matches, too.
 Come November, we can watch the playoffs for those final World Cup spots.

-But will U.S. fans divert the allegiance and viewership it might have reserved for the USMNT to Major League Soccer — this month, when the playoffs start, or next summer when MLS will be the lone manifestation of the American game?
+But will U.S. fans divert the allegiance and viewership they might have reserved for the USMNT to Major League Soccer — this month, when the playoffs start, or next summer when MLS will be the lone manifestation of the American game?